bskubi/salish/README.md

-Salish is a workflow management library named after the [Salish Sea](https://en.wikipedia.org/wiki/Salish_Sea).
+Salish is a workflow management library.

 Example: